Skip to Main Content

 When is debt relief a good idea?

-The decision to apply for debt relief has serious potential benefits and consequences.
-Knowing what to do before you apply and what to expect once you do can help you choose the right relief for your situation and avoid pitfalls along the way.
+The decision to apply for debt relief has serious potential benefits and consequences, especially if you're seeking debt settlement.
+Knowing what to do before you apply and what to expect once you do can help you choose the right type of relief for your situation and avoid pitfalls along the way.

 Don’t apply until you’ve asked yourself whether it’s the best solution for your circumstances.
-In most cases, debt relief only makes sense if:
+In most cases, debt settlement only makes sense if:

-• You’re behind on payments or are struggling to pay each month.
+• You’re already behind on payments or are struggling to pay each month.

-• You have thousands of dollar’s worth of unsecured debt, such as credit cards, medical bills or personal loans.
+• You have thousands of dollars in unsecured debt, such as credit cards, medical bills or personal loans.

-• Your credit isn’t in the best shape to qualify for a debt consolidation loan.
+• Your credit score is too low to qualify for a debt consolidation loan.

 • Your debt payments eat away half or more of your monthly earnings.